 Nine times Erik Lamela was the Premier League’s ultimate sh*thouse

-Erik Lamela has become a cult hero among Tottenham fans during his eight years in the Premier League.
+Erik Lamela became a cult hero among Tottenham fans during his eight years in the Premier League.

-The only member of the ‘Magnificant Seven’ remaining at Spurs, Lamela is beloved by supporters for his full-blooded commitment, penchant for rabonas and his unrivalled ability at winding up opponents.
+The last member of the ‘Magnificant Seven’ to leave Spurs, Lamela was beloved by supporters for his full-blooded commitment, penchant for rabonas and his unrivalled ability at winding up opponents.

 We’ve identified nine times when Lamela demonstrated that he belongs in the God tier of shithouses.

 A painter would describe it as a “light brushstroke”, but Lamela took Martial’s contact as an invitation to fall over and get his opponent dismissed during that 6-1 win at Old Trafford.